elias-michaias/cpp-trait/README.md

 ### I could use code generation

 Code generation works but it's (usually) far from portable and introduces more build complexity that tricks your IDE.
 With this library, using an LSP "go to definition" functionality on a trait's namespace (e.g. `Shape`) actually takes you to the trait definition which includes all function signatures.
-Yes, it is macro-based, but macro-based is exponentially more favorable to your tooling (and your co-developers' tooling) than some other templating system or code generation script.
+Yes, it is macro-based, but macro-based is still considerably more favorable to your tooling (and your co-developers' tooling) than some other templating system or code generation script.

 ### I could use reflection